biobakery/omnibus-and-maaslin2-rscripts-and-hmp2-data/High-dimensional testing lab tutorial.md

  [10] "k__Bacteria|p__Acidobacteria"
 ```

-* Question: What will happen if there is no strain level information in the starting file?
+* **What will happen if there is no strain level information in the starting file?**

 Now, let's select only the species level stratifications, removing all taxonomic levels before it:
 ```